tjelvar-olsson/tjelvar-olsson.github.io/_posts/2015-03-12-strategies-to-access-content-from-python-functions-that-write-to-disk.md

   - test driven development
 ---

-Have you ever worked with an API that has some sort of save to file function only to find yourself wanting a function that returns the content to a string?
+Have you ever worked with an API that has some sort of "save to file" function only to find yourself wanting a function that returns the content to a string?
 For example the Python image module ``skimage.io`` has a function named [``imsave``](http://scikit-image.org/docs/dev/api/skimage.io.html#imsave) that